 If we had an explicit formula for f, then we could differentiate both sides of this equation and find that dy is some expression multiplied by dx.
-Even without a formula for f, if we assume that f is a fixed smooth function (another concept that can be made precise), then dy is the product of dx and the result of applying some other function f'.
+Even without a formula for f, we may assume that dy is the product of dx and the result of applying some other function f'.
 That is, $$d(f(x)) = f'(x) dx$$ if f(x) depends only on x.
 This function f' is called the derivative of f, because f'(x) is the derivative of f(x) with respect to x.
-Then the derivate of f', denoted f'', is the second derivative of f, etc. Notice that we take the derivative of one quantity with respect to another but we take the derivative of a function in an absolute sense; in symbols, dy/dx is the derivative of y with respect to x, while f' is the derivative of f, period.
-Of course, the relationship between these ideas is that $$f'(x) = \frac{\mathrm{d}f(x)}{\mathrm{d}x}.$$
+(Notice that the derivative of f itself is absolute, not with respect to anything.)
+Then the second derivative of f is f'', etc.